-PhD candidates who need support with quantitative methodology and statistics can contact Jeroen Donkers.
-Based on topic, expected methods, and availability of the PhD candidate and consultants, the PhD candidate will then be assigned to one of the quantitative research consultants at SHE.
+PhD candidates who need support with quantitative methodology and statistics can contact statconsult-educ@maastrichtuniversity.nl.
+Based on topic, expected methods, and availability of the PhD candidate and consultants, the PhD candidate will then be assigned to one of the quantitative research consultants at SHE: Jeroen Donkers, Saskia van Laar, Shahab Jolani.
 PhD candidates who need support with qualitative methodology can contact one of the SHE qualitative research consultants: Janneke Frambach and Renée Stalmeijer.

 As for methodological support, a general rule is that consulting a SHE expert works best when a study is in the design phase.
+Find more information about PhD support here.
+For help with literature search and review studies, candidates can reach out to a dedicated team at the UM library.